Les Visiteurs: Home media

 The film was released on video in France on 15 December 1993.
 Permission needed to be sought from the French government to release it less than a year after its theatrical release.

 Video game

-A video game developed by Planet Interactive Development and published by Ubisoft was released in September 2000 for the Game Boy Color.
+A video game developed by Cryo Interactive and Darkworks Interactive and published by Ubisoft was released in March 1998 for the PC.
+It was developed with a budget of 5m Fr.
+A Game Boy Color game developed by Planet Interactive Development and published by Ubisoft would later be released in November 1999.

 Sequels and remake

 A sequel, The Visitors II: The Corridors of Time followed in 1998, and an American remake, Just Visiting, made with the same stars, was released in 2001.
 Another sequel, The Visitors: Bastille Day, was released in 2016.